-Kashiwa-no-ha is blessed with lush greenery yet is also close to Tokyo.
-The ties between Mitsui and Kashiwa-no-ha stretch back to the turbulence of the Meiji Restoration more than 140 years ago.
-Starting with the area’s history and location, we overview towns in around Kashiwa-no-ha and the connections with Mitsui Fudosan.
+Kashiwa-no-ha is blessed with lush greenery, and yet it is also close to Tokyo.
+The ties between Mitsui and Kashiwa-no-ha stretch back to the turbulent times of the Meiji Restoration more than 140 years ago.
+Starting with the area’s history and location, we overview the towns around Kashiwa-no-ha as well as the connections with Mitsui Fudosan.
 We will continue striving to create an exciting new future.

-The Shimosa Plateau, now home to Kashiwa-no-ha, was a famous horse-breeding area from early times.
-Throughout the Edo era (1603 to 1867), the horse paddocks were directly under the control of the Tokugawa Shogunate.
+The Shimosa Plateau, now home to Kashiwa-no-ha, was a famous horse-breeding area since early times.
+Throughout the Edo era (1603–1867), the horse paddocks were directly under the control of the Tokugawa Shogunate.
 Kashiwa-no-ha once belonged to a paddock named Koganemaki.

-Upon the Meiji Restoration, the government abolished Koganemaki and promoted settlement and agriculture there.
-The central figure in that endeavor was Mitsui Hachiroemon Takayoshi the eighth head of the Mitsui clan.
+After the Meiji Restoration, the government abolished Koganemaki and promoted settlement and agriculture there.
+The central figure in that endeavor was Mitsui Hachiroemon Takayoshi, the eighth head of the Mitsui clan.
 He became president of a land reclamation company and supported the area by building schools and shrines and undertaking other development.
-Chiba Prefecture thereafter named each reclaimed property according to when groups settled, adding numerical suffixes to location names.
-Kashiwa City still retains some of that nomenclature, examples being Toyoshiki to convey being “fourth” and Toyofuta to indicate “12th”.
+Chiba Prefecture thereafter named each reclaimed property based on when groups settled, adding numerical suffixes to location names.
+Kashiwa City still retains some of that nomenclature; examples include Toyoshiki, which means “fourth,” and Toyofuta to indicate “12th”.

-The eighth head of the Mitsui clan worked after the Edo era on reforms to the domestic economy, which had encountered financial difficulties after the Tempo period (1830 to 1844).
-He overcame great political difficulties during the transition to the Meiji Restoration to launch Mitsui Bank and Mitsui & Co., which became foundations for the Mitsui financial clique.
+The eighth head of the Mitsui clan worked after the Edo era for reforming the domestic economy, which had encountered financial difficulties after the Tempo period (1830–1844).
+He overcame great political difficulties during the transition to the Meiji Restoration in launching the Mitsui Bank and Mitsui & Co., which became foundations of the Mitsui financial clique.
 He also exerted himself in public businesses, leading cultivation at Koganemaki.

-After the Korean War erupted, the United States Air Force built a communications base on 188 hectares, around where the current campus of The University of Tokyo, Chiba University and Chiba Prefecture's Kashiwa-no-ha Park are located.
+After the Korean War erupted, the United States Air Force built a communications base on an area of 188 hectares around where the current campus of The University, of Tokyo, Chiba University and Chiba Prefecture's Kashiwa-no-ha Park are located.
 In 1961, Mitsui Fudosan opened Kashiwa Golf Club.
 The Japanese economy was booming at the time.
-For 40 years until the club closed in 2001, numerous golfers loved this prestigious facility.
+For 40 years until the club closed in 2001, numerous golfers loved to play at this prestigious facility.
 In 1979, when the United States Air Force returned the entire property, the area made a fresh start as a new town.